anisivaram/IRS-MR-2019-01-19-IS1PT-IND-Ani_Sivaram-Enhanced_Mortgage_Loan_Process/README.md

 # SECTION 5 : USER GUIDE
 This mortgage home loan approval project was enhanced with KIE workbench version 7.17.0 http://jbpm.org/
+### Download the zip file from GitHub, unzip and import into KIE.

 # SECTION 6 : PROJECT REPORT / PAPER
 Not applicable for individual project